NOTE This tutorial contains content from two different documents. It still needs to be harmonized.

 far of just two types with a clear delineation between them (binary vs

 textual).
-Usually there are five types referenced: String
+Usually there are five types referenced: String, strict

 One reason for this difference is the presence of lazy datatypes in these packages (Data.ByteString.Lazy and Data.Text.Lazy).
 While these data types certainly have some use cases, my overall recommendation is: don’t use them.
 If you need to deal with data too large to fit into memory, you should use a streaming data library instead, like conduit.